a quiet software studio · Calgary

 I only take on three clients at a time.
 That’s on purpose.

-It starts with a phone call.
-Thirty minutes.
-No charge, no pitch — just a conversation about what’s giving you trouble.
+We start with a conversation.
+No charge, no pitch — just tell me what is giving you trouble.

 After that I write you a letter: what I heard, what I’d do, what it would cost.

 I don’t seek to change how you work.
-I’m here to remove friction from the parts that annoy you — just fix what’s getting in the way.
+I’m here to remove friction from the parts that annoy you, let’s clear the path for you to work.

 When I’m done, the handoff is clean.
 The code is yours.
 Maintenance, if you need it, is your decision — not a condition of working with me.